 Our Research Centres

-At the heart of our strategy to beat cancer sooner is a network of 13 translational research centres delivering world-leading research that accelerates the transition of lab-based discovery to the clinic for the benefit of people affected by cancer.
+At the heart of our strategy to beat cancer sooner is a network of translational centres delivering world-leading research that accelerates the transition of lab-based discovery science to the clinic for the benefit of people affected by cancer.

 Our Centres drive local collaborations between universities, NHS hospitals, and other research organisations.
-Together, they operate as a network which plays a key role in delivering our strategic objectives in translational research, with different Centres contributing their expertise in different tumour sites and research themes.
+Together, they operate as a network which plays a key role in delivering our strategic objectives, with different Centres contributing their expertise in different tumour sites and research themes.

-We award Centre status to locations performing the highest quality cancer research, and we provide over £200 million of infrastructure investment funding for technical staff, equipment, training and running costs, developing the breadth and depth of research at each of these Centres.
+We award Centre status to locations performing the highest quality cancer research, providing over £100million of infrastructure investment funding for technical staff, equipment, training and running costs.

 Directory of Centres